• Office

 The expected salary for an architect varies as you become more experienced.

-• Trained with experience architects can earn in the region of £35,000 and £60,000
+• Trained architects with experience can earn up to £60,000*

 * Salaries have been collected from multiple industry sources